thymine-consulting/.github/profile/README.md

 - 💬 **[General Discussion](https://github.com/orgs/thymine-consulting/discussions/categories/general)** - Chat
 about anything Kloe-related

+Please contact david@thymineconsulting.com for an invite to this organisation in order to participate in discussions or create new discussion topics.

 ## Status

 Kloe is in active development.
 We're building the foundation before opening up for broader contributions.